cloudedbats/cloudedbats/docs/setup_rsync.md

     pid file = /var/run/rsyncd.pid
     lock file = /var/run/rsync.lock

-    [wurb04]
+    [wurb1]
-    path = /mnt/usb4tb/rec2021/wurb04
+    path = /mnt/usb4tb/rec2022/wurb1
-    comment = Backup for WURB04.
+    comment = Backup for WURB1.
     uid = pi
     gid = pi
     read only = no
     list = yes
-    auth users = rsync-wurb04
+    auth users = rsync-wurb1
     secrets file = /etc/rsyncd.secrets

-A file with valid users and passwords is needed.
+A file with a valid users and passwords is needed.

     sudo nano /etc/rsyncd.secrets

-Add this row for the WURB04 user.
+Add this row for the WURB1 user.
+Replace the password for something more secure.

-    rsync-wurb04:password-for-wurb04
+    rsync-wurb1:password-for-wurb1

 Then the "/etc/rsyncd.secrets" file should be protected.

     sudo chmod 0640 /etc/rsyncd.secrets

-Finally, perform a trial run.
+Finally, perform a trial run from the client, the WURB detector.

-    rsync -rt --dry-run rsync://rsync-wurb04@server1.local
+    rsync -rt --dry-run rsync://rsync-wurb1@server1.local

 ## Commands

-These commands are used to control the rsync daemon.
+These commands are used to control the rsync daemon running on the server.

     # Start and stop.
     sudo systemctl start rsync
     sudo systemctl stop rsync
-    # Check status.
-    sudo systemctl status rsync

     # Used to activate/deactivate at startup.
     sudo systemctl enable rsync
     sudo systemctl disable rsync

+    # Check status.
+    sudo systemctl status rsync

 ## Client side